Solid magnesium metal reacts with chlorine gas according to the following equation:

 What mass of magnesium chloride is formed in the reaction between 7 g of Mg and 13.2 g of Cl2

-Using the coefficients in the balanced equation, convert moles Mg to moles MgCl2.
+Using the coefficients in the balanced equation, convert mole Mg to moles MgCl2.

 Same process, convert moles Cl2 to moles MgCl2.

-The moles MgCl2 from the two processes will not be the same and one of them must be wrong.
-The correct value in limiting reagent problems is ALWAYS the smaller one and the material providing that number is the limiting reagent.
+The answers to moles MgCl2 will be different; obviously, one of them is wrong.
+In limiting reagent problems, the correct answer is ALWAYS the smaller one and the reactant producing that value is the limiting reagent.

-Using the smaller value, convert to grams. g = moles x molar mass.posted by DrBob222
+Now use the smaller value and convert moles MgCl2 to grams. g = moles x molar mass.